FrankLiu000/FM-Broadcast-Receiver-based-on-MATLAB-and-RTL-SDR/README.md

 1. FMReceiver_Exported.m: FM broadcast receiver with a GUI, developed using MATLAB App Designer;
 2. FMReceiver_Prototype.m: FM broadcast receiver without a GUI, and with a fixed center frequency of 92.100MHz.

-Either code could run individually. :D
+Either code could run individually :D